Examples and counter-examples of log-symplectic manifolds: Poisson structures

 The Poisson condition and the Jacobi identity for the Schouten--Nijenhuis bracket imply that $d_\pi^2=0$ and its cohomology is known as the {\it Poisson cohomology} of $(M,\pi)$.

 The second is the Koszul differential on forms:

 where $\{\pi,d\} = \pi d - d \pi$ is the graded commutator of operators and $\pi$ acts on forms by interior product.
-Again the Jacobi identity for $\{\cdot ,\cdot \}$ and the Poisson condition imply that $\delta^2=0$ and its cohomology is known as the {\it canonical cohomology} of $(M,\pi)$.
+Again the Jacobi identity for the graded commutator and the Poisson condition imply that $\delta^2=0$ and its cohomology is known as the {\it canonical cohomology} of $(M,\pi)$.

 These operators are related: \begin{lemma} Let $(M,\pi)$ be a Poisson manifold, $\xi \in \mathfrak{X}^{\bullet}(M)$ and $\rho \in \Omega^{\bullet}(M)$.
 Then

 where $\xi$ and $d_\pi \xi$ act on forms by inner product. \end{lemma} \begin{proof} This follows automatically from the description of the Schouten--Nijnehuis bracket as a derived bracket: